-1 00 1 racting office within the Component) of the roposes to contract for (describe the supplies and/or program/project, if applicable).
-2. The estimated amount of the contr act is \$ 3.
-(Explain why no other type of contract is suitable for procuring the supplies or services of the kind or quantity required without using the proposed type of contract.)
-DF CTERMINATION Q , hereby determine that no other type of contract other or Labor Hour contract) is suitable for this Date Signature of Approving Official
+1 00 1 acting office within the Component) of the oposes to contract for (describe the supplies and/or or ogram/project, if applicable).
+2. The estimated amount of the contra ct is \$ , 1 eact is suitable for procuring the supplies or ed without using the proposed type of contract.)
+DE ' TERMINATION S , hereby determine that no other type of contract other or Labor Hour contract) is suitable for this Date Signature of Approving Official